nestordemeure/breviarium/data/english.md

 ### Reading and Writing

-If you are writing in a place that many people frequent, raise up the written paper as if you were copying it.
-Let this be visible to everyone, while what you are truly writing lies hidden, covered in such a way that only the line you have copied is visible and can be read by anyone approaching.
-Cover what you have written in a book or another sheet of paper, or move the raised paper closer.
+If you are writing in a public place, pretend to be copying from another document.
+Hold up a sheet of paper so others can see it, while keeping your actual writing hidden.
+Cover your work with a book or another sheet of paper, or position the raised paper so that only the line you've copied is visible to anyone who approaches.

 If someone approaches while you are reading, immediately turn many pages so your focus is not detected.
 In fact, it is best to have several books combined, so that one may be presented for inspection before another.

-If you are writing letters or reading a book and someone arrives in whose presence reading would make you suspect, foresee this and propose something completely different from the book and letters, as if reading from them.
+If you are writing letters or reading a book and someone arrives who might find your activity suspicious, anticipate this and pretend to be doing something else entirely.
+Act as if you are consulting the book or letters in front of you.
 For example, if you are writing warnings, ask the approaching guest what you could cautiously and prudently respond to such a case, or ask for news so you could fill the letters.
 Do the same when counting money or reading a book.

-Write secrets in your own hand; unless you are writing in ciphers that can be read and understood by everyone, like those Trithemius gave in his *Polygraphia*, these conceal more if written by another's hand.
-Ciphers that cannot be read arouse suspicion and interception, unless you write skillfully.
+Write secrets in your own handwriting unless you are using ciphers that can be easily understood by everyone, such as those found in Trithemius' *Polygraphia*, in which case having someone else write for you can provide better concealment.
+However, using unreadable ciphers can raise suspicion and lead to interception, unless you are a skilled writer.

 ### Giving Gifts and Favors

 Be generous in giving what you know others will not ask for, or what they will never use, such as privileges.

-A teacher should not instruct his student so thoroughly that the student no longer hopes to learn more.
+A teacher should not teach their student everything they know, so that the student still has the desire to learn more.
 Nor should a parent give so much to his child that the child either does not need any favors or cannot hope for anything more.
 The same applies to a master with respect to his servant.
 If lands are given, they should be of a kind that require the master's goodwill, for instance lacking wood, water, or mills.
 If a contract or deed is drawn up, a clause should be included making it revocable at the master's discretion.

-If someone is worthy of a common office and declines it when you confer it on him, do not allow him to refuse under any circumstances; unless it is publicly known that he has done this.
+If someone is worthy of a common office and declines it when you offer it to them, do not allow them to refuse under any circumstances, unless their refusal is made public.
 Otherwise, it will be believed that you did not adequately compensate his merits.
-So that he cannot excuse himself, confer it when it must be immediately administered, and meanwhile be absent, so that he is compelled to inquire about the appointment and begin his duties in the meantime.
+To prevent them from making excuses, appoint them when the position requires immediate attention, and be absent during this time, so that they are forced to accept the appointment and begin their duties.

 A favor should be granted in such a way that you lose nothing by it, for instance by forgiving due penalties as a reward, or new taxes that you would otherwise have imposed less justly, following the example of your neighbors.
 The things you use yourself, such as weapons, horses, rings, should not be too costly, so that you can give them away as a great gift at little cost to yourself.